ilifu/ssnapshot/README.md

 ## What is it

-ssnapshot is a utility to produce summaries of the current state of a slurm cluster.
+ssnapshot is a utility to produce summaries of the current state of our slurm cluster.

 ## Main features